geth-sim/go-ethereum/simulator/README.md

-# How to run simulator
+# How to run EVM simulator

 - at go-ethereum/simulator